Module 5: The other fixes and one classic bug

 LayerNorm does the same standardize-then-γ/β dance as batch norm, but computes μ and σ across the features of each individual sample, not across the batch.
 Consequences: no batch statistics, so no train/eval distinction and no batch-size sensitivity (the bug demonstrated below cannot happen), which is why it took over in transformers, where batch composition varies wildly.

-Measured on our net: final accuracy 100% — and an instructive at-init ratio of just 2.76e-03, only ~8x better than plain.
+Measured on our net: final accuracy 100%, and an instructive at-init ratio of just 2.76e-03, only ~8x better than plain.
 Yet it trains perfectly.
-This is a useful honest calibration for the whole workshop: the at-init gradient ratio is a strong diagnostic, not a sufficient statistic — normalizers keep re-tuning the gain throughout training, and that ongoing correction can rescue a mediocre starting ratio.
+This is a useful honest calibration for the whole workshop: the at-init gradient ratio is a strong diagnostic, not a sufficient statistic; normalizers keep re-tuning the gain throughout training, and that ongoing correction can rescue a mediocre starting ratio.
 (BN's advantage at init comes from dividing by the small per-neuron batch spread ~0.35; LN divides by a per-sample spread across only 4 features, a noisier, generally larger quantity here.)

 The scoreboard

-All six variants, identical starting weights (Module 1's checksum), identical recipe (SGD, lr = 0.5, 4,000 steps):
+All six variants, identical starting weights (Module 1's checksum), identical recipe (SGD, lr = 0.5, 4,000 steps).
+The script measures each one's at-init gradient ratio, then trains it:

 variant init grad ratio L1/out final test acc